Tandragee Rovers F.C.

 Tandragee Rovers Football Club is an intermediate-level amateur football club playing in the Intermediate A division of the Mid-Ulster Football League in Northern Ireland.
 The club is based in Tandragee, County Armagh.
 It won a "treble" in the 2000–01 season, winning the Bob Radcliffe Cup, Bass Bowl Trophy and Premier Cup.
+They are a part of the Mid-Ulster Football Association.